tmxoxo/blog/index.md

 title:
 ---

-{% for post in site.posts %}
+{% for thispost in site.posts %}
-post.title
+thispost.title
 {% endfor %}